SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Overview_of_the_Dashboards_app_UI.md

 If no dashboard is selected, buttons are available that allow you to create a new blank dashboard, to create a dashboard based on an example or to navigate to a recently used dashboard.

-If an empty folder is selected, from DataMiner 10.0.13 onwards, buttons are available that allow you to create or import a dashboard directly in that folder.
+If an empty folder is selected, buttons are available that allow you to create or import a dashboard directly in that folder.

 If a dashboard is selected, the header bar of this pane can display a number of buttons, depending on the dashboard and the settings of the app: